 -Jim Collins, Built to Last

 Redemption: The Genius of the AND

 So here I am, feeling guilty, like a hypocrite, for succumbing to the “Tyranny of the OR.”
 But I had it wrong.
 Very wrong.
 My marketing success, since day one, has been tied to the “Genius of the AND.”
 It’s not about sales OR marketing.
 It’s about sales AND marketing.
-From that I’ve never waivered.
+From that, I’ve never wavered.
 To my sales and marketing colleagues: isn’t it time to ditch the OR and think about the AND?
 You may like the results.